 Independent contractors are a huge issue when it comes to payroll taxes.
-California has very specific criteria that must be met to categories a worker as an independent contractor versus an employee.
+California has very specific criteria that must be met to categorize a worker as an independent contractor versus an employee.

-This is where a lot of businesses run into problems when they classify a worker as an independent contractor and thus, does not pay any payroll taxes.
+This is where a lot of businesses run into problems when they classify a worker as an independent contractor and thus, do not pay any payroll taxes.

 Payroll tax audits frequently determine that an independent contractor was indeed an employee, and the business owner will be responsible for paying back payroll taxes.